placaille/segmentation-transfer/README.md

 ```
 sbatch -w $SERVER --mem=8000 ./scripts/start_visdom.sh $PORT
 ```
+Fineprint: You need to have visdom installed.
+You can add a line in the script that activate a conda environment that have visdom.

 #### Step 4
 Enjoy your visdom server in the browser at the address `http://localhost:$PORT`.